 In the evening it is time to dress up warm and start chasing the Northern Lights by visiting the Abisko National Park.
 Here the Aurora Sky Station is located.
 More interested in just hiking?
 Try the Kungsleden hike between Abisko and Hemavan.
 It is one of the world’s most famous hiking trails.

-Explore More Beautiful Cities
+Explore More of Sweden

 Sweden has some of the most beautiful cities in Europe and there’s plenty of family-friendly fun to be had.
 Here is the ultimate list of the most beautiful cities in Sweden to help you plan the perfect city break in Sweden with kids This post may contain affiliate links, which means I may receive a …